Visiting Rules and Regulations

 – Pistol Permit

-b.
-Minors 17 and under who are visiting must be accompanied by their parent, legal guardian or an authorized adult.
-Authorized adult or legal guardian must present the original birth certificate, the original legal guardianship paperwork or a notarized letter at the initial visit.
+- Minors 17 and under who are visiting must be accompanied by their parent, legal guardian or an authorized adult.
+An authorized adult or legal guardian must present the original birth certificate, the original legal guardianship paperwork or a notarized letter at the initial visit.
 The information is added to the inmate’s, visitors screen under the comments section and the name on the legal documentation will be the only person allowed to bring that minor.

-d.
-Any minor (age 17 or under) wishing a spousal visit must provide valid picture ID (see above) as well as a copy of a State issued Certificate of Marriage.
+- Any minor (age 17 or under) wishing a spousal visit must provide a valid picture ID (see above) as well as a copy of a State issued Certificate of Marriage.

 General Laws: CHAPTER 268, Section 28